socketio/socket.io-website/source/get-started/basic-crud-application.md

 ### Initialization

-First, let's focus on the ̀`createApplication` method in the `lib/app.ts` file:
+First, let's focus on the `createApplication` method in the `lib/app.ts` file:

 ```ts
 const io = new Server<ClientEvents, ServerEvents>(httpServer, serverOptions);